emissary-ingress/emissary/docs/topics/using/filters/oauth2.md

     allowMalformedAccessToken: bool     # optional; default is false
     accessTokenValidation:     "enum"   # optional; default is "auto"
     accessTokenJWTFilter:               # optional; default is null
       name:                "string"       # required
       namespace:           "string"       # optional; default is the same namespace as the Filter
+      inheritScopeArgument: bool          # optional; default is false
       arguments: JWT-Filter-Arguments     # optional

     ############################################################################
     # HTTP client settings for talking with the identity provider              #